learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q22.** A collaborative document editor needs to store megabytes of structured JSON data (revision history) client-side and query it efficiently.
+**Q.** A collaborative document editor needs to store megabytes of structured JSON data (revision history) client-side and query it efficiently.
 Which browser storage option is the best fit?

 - A) `localStorage`
 - B) `sessionStorage`